soniamoss/3D-Game-Project/README.md

 Group Members: Amelia Grevin, Dylan Murphy, Sonia Mossalaei

-Current Target for Game: Play as a spider that is trying to survive in a house and trying to reach a final goal.
-You avoid obstacles along the way, and when you reach the goal you win the game.
-You will be able to climb up walls and furniture like a real life spider.
+Current Target for Game: Play as a spider that is trying catch flies in order to stay alive.
+There are shoes that have fallen down and you want to avoid those as they will kill you and make you lose a life.
+You can climb up walls and furnitures like a real life spider.

 Goals:

-Amelia - 3D rendering, set up of the camera and assets
+Amelia - 3D rendering, set up of the camera and assets, shoe obstacles

-Sonia - game environment, menus
+Sonia - game environment, menus, game play

-Dylan - Figuring out player movement (climbing up walls)
+Dylan - Figuring out player movement (climbing up walls), flies